This article will cover:

 $ cat << ENDL > app-deployment-develop.yml apiVersion: apps/v1 kind: Deployment metadata: name: hello namespace: develop spec: replicas: 2 selector: matchLabels: app: hello template: metadata: labels: app: hello spec: containers: - name: hello-kubernetes image: paulbouwer/hello-kubernetes:1.5 ports: - containerPort: 8080 ENDL cat << ENDL > app-deployment-production.yml apiVersion: apps/v1 kind: Deployment metadata: name: hello namespace: production spec: replicas: 2 selector: matchLabels: app: hello template: metadata: labels: app: hello spec: containers: - name: hello-kubernetes image: paulbouwer/hello-kubernetes:1.5 ports: - containerPort: 8080 ENDL $ kubectl apply -f app-deployment-develop.yml $ kubectl apply -f app-deployment-production.yml

-Now we can describe the Pods and gather their IP addresses:
+Now we can describe the Pods corresponding to this application and gather their IP addresses:

 In the output above, the IPs for each Pod are internal and specific to each instance.
 If we were to redeploy the application, it would be assigned a new IP each time.